How is Zeffy free?

 VEBA members share an "employment-related common bond" through a shared employer, coverage under a collective bargaining agreement, or membership in an international labor union.

 Note: Participation in a VEBA is not automatic or mandatory for employees based on their employment.
-Instead, an employee group, such as all tenured employees of a company, can decide if they want to be part of the VEBA.
+Instead, an employee group, such as all tenured company employees, can decide if they want to be part of the VEBA.
 If they approve, participation becomes mandatory for each person in that group.

 • A&T Union Welfare Benefit Trust